ashirokov/argpext/index.rst

 local history.
 The feature is disabled by default; to enable it, set the environment variable :py:envvar:`ARGPEXT_HISTORY` to specify the name of the history file.
-Variable :py:envvar:`ARGPEXT_HISTORY_MAXSIZE` may be used to control the maximum size of the history file, in bytes.
-By default, the equivalent of ``ARGPEXT_HISTORY_MAXSIZE=10240`` is used.

 Command line history is available by running :program:`argpext.py` as executable with ``history`` sub-command.

-Categorical variable type
+KeyWords variable type
 -------------------------

-This section introduces class :class:`Categorical` to cover the type of variables whose possible values (or methods for generating those values) are known in advance; this is an alternative to using the ``choices=`` argument of
+This section introduces class :class:`KeyWords` to cover the type of variables whose possible values (or methods for generating those values) are known in advance; this is an alternative to using the ``choices=`` argument of